ArthurYidi/Houdini-External-Editor/README.md

 - Solution: Click outside the text editor and hover the parameter name then click your hotkey.

-<sup>[1]</sup> Houdini has a bug that disables hotkeys of the parameter menu when the
+<sup>[1] Houdini has a bug that disables hotkeys of the parameter menu when the
-context is inside the snippet text editor.
+context is inside the snippet text editor.</sup>

 ### Troubleshooting
 - Go to `Edit > Configure External Editor` to edit your configuration.